prominence-eosc/docs/policies.md

 * `maximumRetries`: maximum number of times a task will be retried in the event of failures.
 By default there will be no retries.
 * `maximumTimeInQueue`: maximum time in minutes the job will remain in the queue.
 If a job cannot be run immediately it will wait in the queue (up to the specified time limit) until resources become available.
 The value `-1` means that the job will remain in the queue until it starts running.
 The default value `0` means that the job will remain in the queue until it starts running or there is a failure.
 * `placement`: allows users to specify requirements and preferences to influence where jobs will run.
 * `ignoreTaskTailures`: normally if a task fails (i.e. exit code non-zero) no further tasks will be executed in a job.
-If `ignoreTaskTailures` is set to `True`, all tasks in a job will be run irrespective of any failures.
+If set to `True`, all tasks in a job will be run irrespective of any failures.
 The default value is `False`.
 * `autoScalingType`: if set to `null` or the explicit string value `none` only existing resources will be considered to run the job and no additional resources will be provisioned.